Packaging for maritime and marine applications

 Physical protection for goods during transit

-Alongside the challenges of salt and water, you’ll need to consider protecting your goods against impact and vibration that are likely during transportation and general handling.
+Alongside the challenges of salt water, you’ll need to consider protecting your goods against impact and vibration that are likely during transportation and general handling.

 Ensuring your maritime packaging and cases can effectively absorb impacts and shield contents from potential damage is paramount.